pivotal-cf/docs-book-partners/README.md

 ## What's in this Repo

-Here you'll find the configuration and templates for the PCF Services, PCF Partner Services, and PCF Add-ons documentation set published to [docs.pivotal.io](http://docs.pivotal.io).
+Here you'll find the configuration and templates for the PCF Partners documentation set published to [docs.pivotal.io](http://docs.pivotal.io/partners).

 This repository *does not* contain the actual documentation content.
 Actual content is contained in the topic repositories listed in the `config.yml` file.